vanderhoornm/android-MythTV-Leanfront/README.md

 - Add wakeup of master backend.
 - Ability to move picture up and down to get rid of ticker messages at the bottom.
 - Retrieve preview picture when there is none found the normal way.
-- Improve settings page.
 - Customize recording sort order.
-- Videos need to be supported (only recordings are currently shown).
 - Subtitles.
 - Sort out license.
 The sample app uses apache license.
 - LiveTV and in progress recordings.
 I don't know if we can support these.